stevenwang-arm/test/README.md

 ## Known issues
 The lwIP library includes a header file 'api.h', while the Opus library includes 'API.h'.
 It's not an issue on Linux hosts.
 However, since Windows is case insensitive in terms of file systems, the user needs to specify the path of these two header files in the source files that include them, to ensure the correct one is included.

+# License

+The software is provided under the [MIT](https://spdx.org/licenses/MIT.html) license.
+See [LICENSE](LICENSE) for more information.
+Contributions to this project are accepted under the same license.

+# Maintenance and issues

+Maintenance for this example will be limited.
+Please feel free to raise an [issue on GitHub](https://github.com/ARM-software/MCU-demo-for-AVS/issues) to report bugs or start discussions about enhancements.